First-year students live on campus

 What constitutes as a legal guardian?

-The student must be a dependent of the parent or legal guardian to qualify for the living with a parent or legal guardian within a 30-mile radius of campus exemption.
+The student must be a dependent of the parent or legal guardian to qualify to live with them within a 30-mile radius of campus exemption.

 If I qualify for an exemption what do I need to do?